chaudhs769/Old-Ecosia-Bot/README.txt

 Keep all the files in one folder!

 Note: If you've got a black theme installed onto chrome you can change the 'Ecosia2.png' to 'Ecosia.PNG', for higher accuracy.

+# If you clear cookies in the search history, your planted trees counter will be reset, but you have still planted trees.